Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Let's be clear about what we're doing here.
 We're not claiming that people born in late May and early June share a single personality because of where Mercury was when they arrived.
 But the Gemini archetype, refined over four millennia of astrological tradition, describes a personality pattern so vivid that most people can name a Gemini before they even check the birth date.
 The quick thinker.
 The conversationalist.
 The person who contains multitudes, sometimes in the same sentence.

 This is the full picture.
-The myth, the personality, the stones, the jewellery, and the honest truth about living with two minds in one body.
+The myth, the personality, the stones, and what Gemini looks like when you translate duality into something wearable.

 The Myth Behind Gemini: Castor, Pollux, and a Bond Stronger Than Death